bm2-lab/MetaTopics/Readme.md

 ```
 ##  [1] 1 1 1 1 1 1 1 1 1 1
 ```
-The function **plot_beta** is a visualization method to view this matrix.This plot is based on ggplot2.
+The function **plot_beta** is a visualization way to view the matrix result.
+This plot is based on ggplot2.
 The parameter *prob* is a cutoff used to restrict the number of points on the plots.
-If a microbiome has a probability smaller than the cutoff in a topic, it will not be shown in this topic.
+If a microbe has a probability smaller than the cutoff in a topic, it will be not shown in the visualizd result.

 ```r
 library(ggplot2)